Health and Wellbeing

 Remain Physically Active: Remaining physically active and interested in a sporting activity, will always aid in reducing the impact of many musculoskeletal conditions.
 Maintaining and enhancing bodily strength, endurance, stability and flexibility throughout your spine and trunk, can significantly lower the risk of developing problems whilst sat at work.

-At Capital Physio, we have an extremely experienced team of musculoskeletal physiotherapists which can assess, diagnose, and prevent you from experiencing any ongoing postural issues whilst at work.
+At Bodyset, we have an extremely experienced team of musculoskeletal physiotherapists which can assess, diagnose, and prevent you from experiencing any ongoing postural issues whilst at work.
 Tailoring strength and conditioning exercise programmes, in addition to the provision of optimal sports massage, desk-based assessments, and further physiotherapy treatment, is one of the many services we offer.

 Book in with one of our experienced therapists today to aid you on your journey to being free of pain!